xyz-1235/project-zion/README.md

 To run the prototype locally:

 1. Clone this repository to your local machine.
-2. Open the `mainpage.html` file in your web browser.
+2. Navigate to the `project-zion-app` folder.
+3. Follow the Quick Start instructions above.

 ## 🌱 Future Development